Understanding Fitness Signatures

 At first blush, an MPA chart doesn’t appear to provide much information.
 It shows your power data in red with another line – Maximal Power Available – in blue.
 The blue line appears to meander up and down, sometimes coming down far enough, or power rising high enough for them to touch.
 What’s the big deal?

 When one thinks through this a bit further, one realizes that MPA is saying everything about your ability to generate power.
 If we each hopped on our bikes and pedaled at 50W, most everyone would have no trouble with this.
 Pedaling at 50W doesn’t say anything about you and your fitness.
 However, as soon as the intensity starts to increase and longer durations efforts are sustained, those that fatigue less at higher intensities for longer durations, have better fitness.
 Still, it is only when one athlete can’t keep up with the next athlete that one can assess as to who has the greater fitness.
 “Can’t keep up” means they reached their MPA limit and it wasn’t enough.
 This limit is what we have coined MPA and is calculated using a fitness signature together with your power data.
-In essence, during maximal efforts when MPA and power come together on the chart, it means that we can determine your fitness.

 Understanding Fitness Signature Extraction

 When activities are synced/uploaded, Xert performs an analysis called extraction, whereby it looks to determine what three fitness signature parameters represent your MPA during the activity.
 What this means is that Xert looks at a range of signatures and based on their MPA data, looks to see which combination of parameters best matches how you fatigued and recovered from fatigue during the activity.
 The extracted fitness signature represents a set of numbers that provide an explanation for what your fitness was at the time of the activity.

 Signature extraction is done automatically for you when you upload/sync an activity.
 Automated signature extraction on an activity follows this process: